FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_Cockos_Reaper.md

 Reaper, a DAW developed by Cockos, is a reliable, fully-featured  and highly customisable digital audio workstation.
 It is available to evaluate freely from https://www.reaper.fm/.
 Many composers and designers working in spatial audio use Reaper because it is very good at handling multichannel interleaved audio (up to 64 channel WAV) and has a straightforward approach to routing.
-It also features a great automation system which is important for precise composition in Spat, has native OSC support for navigation, transport and more.
+It also features a great automation system which is important for precise composition in SPAT, has native OSC support for navigation, transport and more.
-It is one the most complete flexible DAW regarding immersive sound production.
+It is one of the most complete flexible DAW regarding immersive sound production.

-Reaper seems to integrate well with the Spat Plug-ins and the Local Audio Path workflow described in section **[Spat PI : Local audio path](7_SPAT_Plugins_7_3_DAW_Automation_-_Local_Audio_Path.md)**.
+Reaper seems to integrate well with the SPAT plug-ins and the Local Audio Path workflow described in section **[SPAT PI : Local audio path](7_SPAT_Plugins_7_3_DAW_Automation_-_Local_Audio_Path.md)**.

 If you are using the Local Audio Path, it is also recommended reviewing the **[Appendix B - Troubleshooting](Appendix_B.md)** of this guide.

 ## Templates

 New recent templates are available for use with Reaper.
-They are start sessions and can be used as examples to see how to integrate Spat Revolution using the Spat plugin suite SEND, RETURN and ROOM.
+They are start sessions and can be used as examples to see how to integrate SPAT Revolution using the SPAT plugin suite SEND, RETURN and ROOM.

-A tutorial on **[How to set up Spat Revolution with Reaper](https://youtu.be/XRhO-FJm2KU)** is available here for a quick dive into this integration.
+A tutorial on **[How to set up SPAT Revolution with Reaper](https://youtu.be/XRhO-FJm2KU)** is available here for a quick dive into this integration.

 You can download the following session templates: